 How to apply

-We are now accepting applications for the start of the PgDip/MSc in NGO Management for October 2018.
+We are no longer accepting applications for the start of the PgDip/MSc in NGO Management for October 2018.

 All students will be highly motivated graduate-level people who bring a wide range of professional competencies, skills and experience from a wide range of backgrounds.